-Crête de Moutouze is simply one of the various fascinating limestone peaks belonging to the Cerces Massif, a small group situated in the Western Alps North-West from the town of Briançon.
+Crête de Moutouze is just one of the various fascinating limestone peaks belonging to the Cerces Massif, a small group situated in the Western Alps, North-West to the town of Briançon.
 This summit is lying in Haute Névachie, the upper part of the superb Val Clareé, a protected environment well deserving a visit, above all during the months of September and October, when fall is covering with its best colours the wonderful woods of broad-leaf, larchs and firs.
 This area, offering several superb and often difficult climbing routes, is well-known it is well known not only by the French climbers but also by the Italians, by means of its relative closeness to the Piedmont region and the town of Turin.
 Explored by the French climbers Jean Michel Cambon and Gerard Fiaschi in 1995, this peak counts a nice route on excellent grey dolomia, with awesome views over the Haute Névachie.

 - From Turin (Italy)